 Ignacio’s expertise is among the vineyards and he carefully manages each vineyard they source fruit from.
 He has been the winemaker since the first vintage.

-We also had a chance to try several barrel samples of what will become their 2007 vintage.
+We also had a chance to try several barrel samples of the blending components used in their 2007 vintage.
 The vineyard they source from in Coombsville produces extremely concentrated dark black inky fruit and it will be very interesting to see how this wine develops considering that while being such a young wine it already has complex flavors.

-As expected, their wines are packed in custom wooden boxes.
+As expected, their own wines are packed in custom wooden boxes.

 Delgadillo’s wine is currently cellared in one of their warehouses on a 12 acre site between Calistoga and St. Helena.
 They have plantable vineyard land here and have plans to develop a small vineyard which will ultimately produce the fruit for their single vineyard Cabernet Sauvignons.

-At the time of this review the only way to acquire their wine is via their mailing list as they are not currently sold in any retail locations.
+At the time of our last update to this review, one of only ways to acquire their wine is via their mailing list as they have extremely limited retail locations.
 For a small producer the personal relationships with their customers are extremely important and its no different with Delgadillo Cellars.
 This is a unique opportunity to taste hand crafted wines from someone who manages the vineyards and makes the wine (somewhat rare in the valley to have the same person doing both) and to have a wine that is truly aged upon release.
 Their production is so limited and definitely varies depending on the vintage and fruit sources (2002 saw only 92 cases) that their distribution, once in place, will be limited to just a number of high end retailers and restaurants.
-For more information visit: www.dcellars.com